libretro/beetle-psx-libretro/README.md

 # Beetle PSX libretro

-This is fork of Mednafen PSX core, it has been ported to the libretro API.
+This is fork of Mednafen PSX.
+It has been ported to the libretro API.
 It currently runs on Linux, OSX and possibly Windows.

 ## Running

 To run this core, the "system directory" must be defined if running in RetroArch.
-Here, the PSX BIOSes must be placed, $sysdir/SCPH550{0,1,2} for Japanese, NA and EU regions respectively.
+The PSX BIOS must be placed there, $sysdir/SCPH550{0,1,2} for Japanese, NA and EU regions respectively.

-Memory cards will also be saved to this system directory.
+Memory cards will be saved to "save directory"

+Core now supports save states.
+Keep in mind states might result on loss your memorycards if you are careless.

 ## Loading ISOs

-Mednafen/Beetle differ from other PS1 emulators in that it needs a .cue sheet that points to an .iso/.bin or other image format.
+Beetle differs from other PS1 emulators in that it needs a cue-sheets that points to an image file, usually an .iso/.bin file.
 If you have e.g. <tt>foo.iso</tt>, you should create a foo.cue, and fill this in:

     FILE "foo.iso" BINARY